 Here are some possible paths and trends that might affect the trajectory of image filtering in the future:

-There is a rising need for real-time image filtering on mobile devices, in augmented reality (AR) applications, and embedded systems.
+C) Mobile And Real-Time Applications: There is a rising need for real-time image filtering on mobile devices, in augmented reality (AR) applications, and embedded systems.
 Future image-filtering methods will concentrate on creating effective algorithms and models that can deliver high-quality filtering outcomes in real time while taking into account the constrained processing capabilities and power restrictions of embedded and mobile systems.

 As academics investigate novel architectures, algorithms, and integration strategies to address the difficulties and opportunities in image processing and analysis, the discipline will continue to develop.